abdelrahman-tarek-0/we.sdk/README.md

       number: number,
       password: password,
    },
-   CashProvider: CacheProviderInFile, // or CacheProviderInMemory
+   CacheProvider: CacheProviderInFile, // or CacheProviderInMemory
-   cashPath: './cash.json', // only needed if you are using CacheProviderInFile
+   cachePath: './cache.json', // only needed if you are using CacheProviderInFile
    ttlInMs: {
-      session: 3.5 * 60 * 60 * 1000, // 3.5 hours before the session expires in the cash
+      session: 3.5 * 60 * 60 * 1000, // 3.5 hours before the session expires
       balance: 10 * 60 * 1000, // 10 minutes before the balance expires
       freeUnit: 10 * 60 * 1000, // 10 minutes before the freeUnit expires
    },